railsrumble/railsrumble.github.com/rules.markdown

 ### 48 Hours

 As a contestant, your team has exactly 48 hours to develop your web based application during the event.
-The competition kicks off at 12:00am / 00:00 UTC on October 18th, 2014 and will end at 11:59PM / 23:59 UTC on October 19th, 2014 ("Contest timeframe").
+The competition kicks off at 12:00am / 00:00 UTC on November 7th, 2015 and will end at 11:59PM / 23:59 UTC on November 8th, 2015 ("Contest timeframe").
 You can, of course, work on the concept for your application before the competition starts, including paper and / or digital mockups of the user interface and database entity diagrams.
 However, no production assets of any kind can be created until the start of the official competition period illustrated above.
 This includes "ready to slice" graphic design assets, application code, and executable user stories / test cases (on the other hand, [Sprint.ly](http://sprint.ly) & [Pivotal Tracker](http://pivotaltracker.com) type stories are fine).

-After those 48 hours are completed at 11:59PM / 23:59 UTC on October 19th, 2014, an set of qualifying competitor judges (to qualify, you must be a competitor that successfully ships an app) will be invited to use your application and judge it against the competition in the manner described below.
+After those 48 hours are completed at 11:59PM / 23:59 UTC on November 8th, 2015, an set of qualifying competitor judges (to qualify, you must be a competitor that successfully ships an app) will be invited to use your application and judge it against the competition in the manner described below.
 No additional features or bug fixes are allowed during this period, or you will be disqualified.
 For full instructions on how to participate and contest requirements, see below.

 ### Teams